srobo/team-emails/SR2023/2023-03-15-competition-details..md

 ## Photos & Videos

 Throughout the competition, Student Robotics volunteers will be taking photos and videos for the purpose of prompting and marketing the charity.
 The arena will also be [livestreamed](https://studentrobotics.org/events/sr2023/competition/#livestream) on our YouTube channel.
-If this is a problem for you or your competitors, please let our reception desk know when you arrive.
+Unlike previous competitions, we will not be issuing Media Consent forms.
+If you or your competitors would not like to appear in our photos and videos, please let our reception desk know when you arrive.

 ## Equipment